 - C. Other soils that have a podzolic B horizon and do not have a Bt horizon within 50 cm of the mineral surface.
 Podzolic order - D. Other soils that are saturated with water and under reducing conditions either continuously or during some period of the year as indicated either by direct measurements of the water table and the oxidation-reduction status or by any of the following morphological features within 50 cm of the mineral surface: - 1.
-Chromas of 1 or less, without mottles, on ped surfaces or in the matrix if peds are lacking in materials that develop higher chromas under oxidizing conditions. - Chromas of 2 or less, in hues of IOYR or redder, on ped surfaces or in the matrix if peds are lacking, accompanied by prominent mottles. - 3.
+Chromas of 1 or less, without mottles, on ped surfaces or in the matrix if peds are lacking in materials that develop higher chromas under oxidizing conditions. - 2.
+Chromas of 2 or less, in hues of 10YR or redder, on ped surfaces or in the matrix if peds are lacking, accompanied by prominent mottles. - 3.
 Chromas of 3 or less, in hues yellower than 10YR, on ped surfaces or in the matrix if peds are lacking, accompanied by prominent mottles. - 4.
 Hues bluer than 10Y, with or without mottles, on ped surfaces or in the matrix if peds are lacking.
+Gleysolic order - E. Other soils that have a solonetzic B horizon.